 The second step to ensure a tender flank steak is cutting it across the grain and on the bias, but more on that later.
 Give this six hours in the refrigerator resting in the marinade.

 Add all of the marinade ingredients to a blender and blend until smooth.

 Pour the marinade over the flank steak and let it rest in the refrigerator for 6 hours.

 Grill the Meat

-Setup your grill for medium heat and grill the flank steak for 3 - 4 minutes per sides.
+Setup your grill for medium heat and grill the flank steak for 3 - 4 minutes per side.
 Check the internal temperature with a meat thermometer.
 For skirt steak, grill for about one minute per side.

 Cut on the Bias

 Flank steak has long fibers that run lengthwise.
 If flank steak is cut lengthwise, well, save your jaw and just throw it out.
 It will be tough as nails.
 Look at the long fibers in the flank steak below.

-For a tender flank steak, those fibers have to be cut as short as possible.
+For tender flank steak, those fibers have to be cut as short as possible.
 Slice it across the grain in slices no more than ¼" thick.
 To make it even more tender, cut it across the grain AND on the bias.
 What does that mean?
 Hold the knife at a 45˚ angle (to the floor) as you cut across the grain.

 Grilled Carne Asada